We may earn money or other compensation from the companies or products mentioned in this post.

 Yes, all guests ages 2 and over—along with Cast Members—must wear face coverings when visiting Disneyland Resort.

 - remember to bring your own face coverings to the resort

 - all guests ages 2 and up are required to wear face coverings at all times

 - face coverings must cover nose and mouth

-- costume masks are not considered adequate
+- no costume masks

 - face coverings and physical distancing are both required